This page covers the following steps for getting started with web support:

 - Chrome; debugging a web app requires the Chrome browser.

 - Optional: An IDE that supports Flutter.
-You can install Android Studio, IntelliJ IDEA, or Visual Studio Code and install the Flutter and Dart plugins to enable language support and tools for refactoring, running, debugging, and reloading your web app within an editor.
+You can install Visual Studio Code, Android Studio, IntelliJ IDEA.
+Also install the Flutter and Dart plugins to enable language support and tools for refactoring, running, debugging, and reloading your web app within an editor.
 See setting up an editor for more details.

 For more information, see the web FAQ.